 ShootDotEdit’s Fast Five — 5 useful quick tips you can apply to your photography business right now!

-At a wedding, every detail is planned.
+A major part of the wedding day story is retold with the wedding detail shots.
+Because, at a wedding, every detail is planned.
 From the guest list to the attire to the fold of the napkins.
 The planning that goes into most weddings is the culmination of countless decisions and immeasurable effort.
 So capturing the most important detail shots and moments are essential to your success.

 As the wedding photographer, you get to be the one to document the day as it all comes together.
 And it’s your job to help encapsulate all the tiny little nuances.